exoplatform/web-conferencing/documentation/ACHITECTURE.md

 * Adding connector settings in Administrator menu - allows to add an optional button to Web Conferencing administrator page for invoking a connector settings form
 * Utility methods such as opening a new window for a call, showing messages and notices on the Platform page, finding user IM account etc.

+Use of both Connector SPI and common API will be overviewed below in 'Creating a connector' section.

 Call Connectors
 -----------